 1. Can I bend over and exercise while pregnant?

-It may be safe to bend down and exercise during pregnancy if your doctor has not asked you to refrain from the same.
+It may be safe to bend down and do some exercises if your doctor has not asked you to refrain from them.
 Some yoga poses that require bending over and may be safe for pregnant women include the downward dog pose, the triangle pose, and the wide-legged forward bending pose.
 These prenatal yoga poses may be safe for most women until the second trimester (6) (7).
 These poses may also aid in strengthening core muscles that provide support to your spine.

 2. Does bending over when pregnant cause miscarriage?